garciart/flask-demo/blue/README.md

 > - `run`: Run a development server.
 To allow external access to the server (i.e., not `localhost` or `127.0.0.1`), append `--host=0.0.0.0` to the `run` command.
 > - `--debug / --no-debug`:  Set debug mode.

-To run a specific stage of Blue, use a command like:
+To run a specific stage, use a command like:

 `python -B -m flask --app "v01" run`

+To unit test a specific stage:

+`python -B -m unittest --verbose --buffer v02/tests/test_app.py`

 To run Blue using a specific runtime configuration, ensure the class exists in `config.py`, like `TestConfig(Config)`, and include it in the command:

 - `python -B -m flask --app "app:create_app(config_class='TestConfig')" run`
-- `python -B -m flask --app "v01:create_app(config_class='v01.config.TestConfig')" run`
+- `python -B -m flask --app "v03:create_app(config_class='v03.config.TestConfig')" run`

 To run an instance using a specific environment configuration, ensure that: